Other pages you may like :

 The projects will:

-Sites that have been provisionally identified for works to increase their floral diversity include Corsenside Churchyard, Otterburn Mill stream bank, Byrness Local Wildlife Site and Redesmouth, as well as verges and lay-bys along the A68 and A696.
+Sites that have been provisionally identified for works to increase their floral diversity include Corsenside Churchyard, Otterburn Mill stream bank and sites in Byrness and Redesmouth, as well as verges and lay-bys along the A68 and A696.